wp-plugins/textimage/readme.txt

 The TextImage plugin for WordPress displays your post text as a PNG image instead of sending it to the browser as normal HTML.
 You can specify the text color, background color, font, font size, and image width you want to use.

-As of version 0.2, you can also convert selected parts of your post by enclosing them between &gt;textimage&lt; and &gt;/textimage&lt; tags.
+As of version 0.2, you can also convert selected parts of your post by enclosing them between &lt;textimage&gt; and &lt;/textimage&gt; tags.

 Why would you want to do this?
 Text rendered as an image cannot be read by most robots and filters.
 TextImage can help ensure that your posts won't be found by search engines and the like.
 If you want your posts to have the widest audience possible,